Elevenlabs AudioNative Player

 • Long header (up to 90 characters).

-• Advertising text (up to five, each up to 90 characters long).
+• Advertising text (up to five, each 90 characters long).

-When all the required resources are added, Google will be able to generate flexible ads based on them.
-Thanks to the simplicity of preparation, this is the most popular type of display ads.
+When all the required resources are added, Google can generate flexible ads based on them.
+Thanks to the simplicity of preparation, this is the most popular type of display ad.

 Display ads

 Submitted display ads are creatives that will not adjust their size to the ad boxes – they will be displayed only in places whose size agrees with the ad size.
-Here we are assured that the ad we send will look exactly the way we want it to.
+Here, we are assured that the ad we send will look exactly how we want it to.
 Deciding on this option, we have a choice of:

-• AMP HTML ads, which are ads created using AMP (accelerated mobile pages).
-They load faster than regular ads, which is why they are mainly used in ads targeted to mobile devices.
+• AMP HTML ads are ads created using AMP (accelerated mobile pages).
+They load faster than regular ads, so they are mainly used in ads targeted to mobile devices.

 • HTML5 ads – more complex ads, often interactive, used to promote games and applications.
 To create them, you need to meet specific requirements, which I will outline later in the article.